2019: The Tipping Point for Asset Management Marketing?

 If you’re waiting for a golden potential data source, it doesn’t exist.
 It never will.
 That’s an excuse not to do this kind of automation project for years, which is not going to look very good when McKinsey (or Bain, or FTI) comes in to look for efficiencies in your company.
 Firms should already be on top of this and implementing it.
 If not, one of the consultancies will be coming in and saying, “Why the heck haven’t you done this already?”

 Right now, the largest asset managers are growing their assets rapidly and laying people off at the same time.
-There are more assets under management but fewer employees because, on the investment side, things are moving from active to passive, which is more automated, which requires less people and generates smaller fees in which to pay for people.
+There are more assets under management but fewer employees because, on the investment side, things are moving from active to passive, which is more automated, which requires fewer people and generates smaller fees in which to pay for people.
 Many of these firms have already beaten up on the back office a bunch, and there’s probably more to do there.
 But, you can’t touch marketing and sales, because they’re the revenue generators.

 So are you saying marketers shouldn’t be afraid of losing their jobs due to automation?

-If you’re doing a very repetitive job and that’s all you do, you might lose your job, but it’s more likely your job will just change, because there’s always more to do in marketing.
+If you’re doing a very repetitive job and that’s all you do, you might lose your job, but it’s more likely your job will just change because there’s always more to do in marketing.

 The whole thing comes back to resource allocation.
 If my graphics department has 10 thousand people-hours a year, how much of that do I want to dedicate to updating pitch books and fact sheets?
 If it’s half my budget, then maybe I want to take a quarter of those hours out and save the money on them, which may mean some people losing jobs, and take 2,500 of those hours and do a better job on everything else.

 I can’t predict what companies are going to do.
 They may layoff people and then have to hire back.
 We saw that in 2008.
-But now, as people are experiencing fee compression, which is affecting their revenue, which affects their bottom line, that is going to cause layoffs, anything that can be automated is absolutely a plus, because the layoffs are going to happen with or without automation.
+But now, as people are experiencing fee compression, which is affecting their revenue, which affects their bottom line, that is going to cause layoffs, anything that can be automated is absolutely a plus because the layoffs are going to happen with or without automation.
 The question is, will your firm get the work you need done in a timely manner and executed with world-class precision?
 Automation can absolutely enable that.

 What can marketers do to insulate their jobs?
 What’s the career strategy?